uni-due-syssec/Brigade/ReadMe.md

 Each chain needs a folder under functions with the chain name.
 Each chain needs a function called get_block_number.json which returns the current block number.
 In ethereum_socket.rs is a test which can be used to generate the topic id from the Event

+Following Types can be used in type conversions: "u256", "i256", "hex", "string"